quantum-ods/qmlcourse/qmlcourse/book/linalg/en/vectors.md

 **Note**: If vectors represent some characteristics of objects, then linear dependence can be interpreted as data redundancy.

-The notion of linear independence introduces the concept of **dimensionality** of a vector space -- it is the maximum number of linearly independent vectors in it.
+The notion of linear independence introduces the concept of **dimensionality** of a vector space -- the maximum number of linearly independent vectors in it.

 ## Basis